earlgreytech/neutron-spec/neutron-abi.md

     * `
     * ?
 * It is not always necessary to include a `#` count input for an array.
 If the array is contiguous with no missing elements, then it can simply be iterated over starting from 0, and will assume that the first missing item found indicates the end of the array.
+* A key prefix of `0` (0 the byte, or the NULL character) is explicitly disallowed to be observed or modified directly, such an action is a recoverable error.
+This is reserved for internal communications including token transfers

 ## FunctionID